-- 3. Chorley Council and South Ribble Borough Council have a shared senior management team and currently share services within Finance, Communications and Visitor Economy, Transformation and Partnerships, Governance and ICT. - 4.
+- 7. Chorley Council and South Ribble Borough Council have a shared senior management team and currently share services within Finance, Communications and Visitor Economy, Transformation and Partnerships, Governance and ICT. - 8.
 The councils have already secured some significant benefits from the expansion of their shared services partnership.
 This includes the ability to share resources quickly, even in services that are not directly shared, for example with HGV drivers ensuring that waste collections have continued without disruption.
-Sharing services has also already secured significant budget savings for the two councils, supporting the delivery of their medium term financial strategies. - 5.
-As part of proposals for phase 2 of shared services, the councils agreed to extend their shared services arrangements to the Customer Services and Revenues and Benefits functions. - 6.
-A review (which is a confidential appendix to this report) was presented to the Shared Services Joint Committee on 2 November.
-Following that discussion, this covering report has been updated to include further information and proposals.
+Sharing services has also already secured significant budget savings for the two councils, supporting the delivery of their medium-term financial strategies. - 9.
+As part of proposals for phase 2 of shared services, the councils agreed to extend their shared services arrangements to the Customer Services and Revenues and Benefits functions. - 10.
+A review for the Customer Services and Revenues and Benefits service (which is a confidential appendix to this report) was presented to the Shared Services Joint Committee in November 2021 and the Committee endorsed the proposals for consultation with all staff.